OnceYT/dpy-paginator/README.md

 ```
 Note that incase of ephemeral responses (or scenarios where the output will be deleted before the timeout), this extra step is probably not worth it.

-[^1]: To explain this, the `PaginateButtons` view class receives the `discord.Interaction` object only when one of the buttons is interacted with which is then used to edit the message with the disabled buttons upon timeout.
-Only running `Paginate()` and sending the output does not give the class access to the message sent, thus resulting in the need of an extra step to satisfy this possibility.
+[^1]: To explain this, the `paginateButtons` view class receives the `discord.Interaction` object only when one of the buttons is interacted with which is then used to edit the message with the disabled buttons upon timeout.
+Only running `paginate()` and sending the output does not give the class access to the message sent, thus resulting in the need of an extra step to satisfy this possibility.